DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

     ...
 ```

-Above we are defining a new MetasploitModule which inherits from the Msf::Exploit base class.
-If you would like to see more information on the base calls you can access it [here](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Exploit).
+Above we are defining a new MetasploitModule which inherits from the **Msf::Exploit** base class.
+If you would like to see more information on the base class you can access it [here](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Exploit).
 In place of "Msf::Exploit" you can have any of **Msf::Auxillary**, **Msf::Post**, **Msf::Nop**, and **Msf::Payload** instead.

 ### New Class Definition

 Above we have defined a new class, but we must define components of the class, and some function that will use that class to make it useful.
-If you looked at the reference page for **Msf::Exploit** you may have noticed there are may characteristic of the module we can define but we will be focusing on the few necessary to describe the module and make it work.
+If you looked at the reference page for **Msf::Exploit**  linked earlier you may have noticed there are many characteristic of the module that we can define.
+But we will be focusing on the few necessary ones to describe the module and make it work.
 #### Ranking
-The first thing that we can include in the module is a threat ranking, there are several different rankings defined and they tell us ***how severe the exploit is*** [Cannot Access on School Wifi](https://docs.metasploit.com/docs/using-metasploit/intermediate/exploit-ranking.html)
+The first thing that we can include in the module is a threat ranking, there are several different rankings defined and they tell us ***how severe the exploit is*** [ref - Cannot Access on School Wifi](https://docs.metasploit.com/docs/using-metasploit/intermediate/exploit-ranking.html)

-There are many differnt rankings that you can chose from, they are listed below from lowest to highest.
+There are many different rankings that you can chose from, they are listed below from lowest to highest.
 * **ManualRanking** \- Exploit is unstable or difficult to exploit and is basically a DoS.
 It has a success rate of 15% or lower.
 This rating may be used when a module has no use unless it is specifically configured by the user.
 * **LowRanking** \- Exploit is nearly impossible to exploit on common platforms with under a 50% success rate.
 * **AverageRanking** \- Exploit is generally unreliable or difficult to exploit but it has a success rate of 50% or more for common platforms.